Abdelhakim Belhaj: Arrest in Bangkok, return to Libya via CIA rendition

 In March 2011, Belhadj appeared in an unreleased Al Jazeera film, in which he praised the mediation of Saif al-Islam for his release.
 In response, Gaddafi's son said that the men who had been freed "were no longer a danger to society."

-In December 2011, Belhajd was reported to have begun legal proceedings against the British government over its role in his rendition to Libya.
-Jack Straw is reported to have denied any illegality in his actions as foreign secretary in the face of accusations that he had approved the British assistance in Belhadj's capture; Tony Blair continues to deny any memory of the incident.
+In December 2011, Belhajd began legal proceedings against the British government over its role in his rendition to Libya.
+Jack Straw denied any illegality in his actions as foreign secretary in the face of accusations that he had approved the British assistance in Belhadj's capture; In 2012, Tony Blair denied any memory of the incident.

 In December 2013, a high court judge struck out Belhadj's case against the British government, on the grounds that if it were allowed to proceed it could potentially damage British national interests.
 At an Investigatory Powers Tribunal in January 2014, his lawyers said they had reason to suspect that GCHQ had been intercepting their phone calls with Libya-based Belhadj, and noted: "The right to confidential client-lawyer communication is a fundamental principle of justice."
 This later turned out to be the case, and but one case of many.
 "In how many cases has the government eavesdropped to give itself an unfair advantage in court?" wondered Dinah Rose, QC for Belhadj.
 In 2015, GCHQ was ordered to destroy legally privileged material of another Libyan rendition victim, Sami al-Saadi, that it had illegally intercepted.

 In October 2016 Belhadj appealed the dismissal of charges against Mark Allen, who was the director counter-terrorism for MI6 when he was subjected to extraordinary rendition.
 Britain's Crown Prosecution Service dropped the charges against Allen in 2014, claiming they had insufficient evidence, even though the Metropolitan Police had provided them with a 28,000-page dossier.
 Belhadj's appeal relies on communication from Allen, found in the offices of Moussa Koussa the head of Muammar Gaddafi's intelligence service, after those offices were stormed by opposition forces, when Gaddafi was overthrown.
 In one letter Allen wrote: "I congratulate you on the safe arrival of [Belhaj].
 This was the least we could do for you and for Libya to demonstrate the remarkable relationship we have built over recent years."